graalvm/CLAMH/documentation/CLAMH_Users_Guide.md

   43.9404 ±(99.9%) 5.86354 ns/op
   (min, avg, max) = (42.1703, 43.9404, 46.6927), stdev = 1.5228

-*Additional detailed results for other benchmark methods and/or parameter values* .
+<i>Additional detailed results for other benchmark methods and/or parameter values</i>
+.
 .
 .